 Within a week of the Petition Date, IWA filed a motion alleging that the Bankruptcy Court should treat the Debtor's chapter 11 case as a "single asset real estate" case (the "SARE Motion") pursuant to Section 101(51B) and related provisions of the Bankruptcy Code (the "SARE Provisions").
 The SARE Provisions, if applicable, impose additional burdens and requirements on a chapter 11 debtor and are generally considered advantages to the secured creditors.
-The SARE Provisions contemplate a shortened time for a SARE debtor to file a chapter 11 Plan that "has a reasonable possibility of being confirmed within a reasonable time" or requires the debtor to make monthly interest payments to the secured creditor's lien as determined by the Bankruptcy Court.
+The SARE Provisions contemplate a shortened time for a SARE debtor to file a chapter 11 Plan that "has a reasonable possibility of being confirmed within a reasonable time" or requires the debtor to make monthly interest payments to the secured creditor at the non-default contract rate based on the value of the property that is subject to the creditor's lien as determined by the Bankruptcy Court.

 The Debtor contends that it is not subject to the SARE Provisions of the Bankruptcy Code because (i) the Property, with five separate buildings, a marina, public parking facilities, retail shops, restaurants, and other amenities does not constitute "a single property or project"; (ii) the Property is a tourist destination, and the Debtor (and its affiliates) actively conduct substantial and varied business activities on the Property, each of which is in addition to the business of "operating the real property and activities incidental"; and (iii) the Debtor has historically received (and in some cases continues to receive) substantial gross revenues from sources other than just passively collecting rental income related to the Property.
 Significantly, the Debtor operates a parking lot for the general use of visitors to the John's Pass Boardwalk, leases the buildings to different entities which operate a variety of businesses on the premises, and has a portion of the Property geared towards marina based business activities.
 See In re The McGreals, 201 B.R.
 736, 742-43 (Bankr.
 E.D.
 Pa.
 1996); In re Philmont Dev.
 Co., 181 B.R.
 220 (Bankr.
 E.D.
 Pa.
 1995).
-Moreover, the Debtor does not fit the mold of the typical "SARE debtor"

-that is contemplated in the legislative history underlying Section 101(51B), as the typical debtor targeted by the SARE Provisions is characterized as an entity that owns a single piece of undeveloped land, acquired using a purchase money mortgage from the primary secured lender, with a dearth of other creditors.
+Moreover, the Debtor does not fit the mold of the typical "SARE debtor" that is contemplated in the legislative history underlying Section 101(51B), as the typical debtor targeted by the SARE Provisions is characterized as an entity that owns a single piece of undeveloped land, acquired using a purchase money mortgage from the primary secured lender, with a dearth of other creditors.
 See Centofant v.
 CBJ Dev., 202 B.R.
 467, 472 n.
 7 (B.A.P.
 9th Cir.
 1996).
-The Court originally scheduled a final evidentiary hearing on the SARE Motion on March 7, 2011, but the hearing was rescheduled by the parties' agreement to May 23, 2011 and may be further rescheduled.
+The Court originally scheduled a final evidentiary hearing on the SARE Motion on March 7, 2011.
+That hearing was rescheduled by the parties' agreement to May 23, 2011 and the SARE Motion was subsequently withdrawn by IWA.